Indivisibility and uniform computational strength: The countable equivalence relation

 If instead $c$ stabilizes in only finitely many columns, nonuniformly delete those columns; the remaining columns each have infinitely many points of at least two different colors.
 Suppose there are colors $i_1\neq i_2$ such that infinitely many columns include only finitely many points of colors other than $i_1$ or $i_2$.
 The set $S$ of such columns can again be enumerated by $\emptyset'$ by asking, for each $x,y$, if there is $z>y$ with $c(x,z) \notin \{i_1,i_2\}$, and putting $x\in S$ if the answer is `no'. $S$ has an infinite $\Delta^0_2$ subset, and the set of points of color $i_1$ (or of $i_2$) in the columns in that subset is a $\Delta^0_2$ solution to $c$ because, by assumption, all columns of $S$ have infinitely many points both of color $i_1$ and of color $i_2$.

 In general, let $n\geq 1$ be the least possible number of distinct colors $i_1, \dotsc, i_n$ such that there is an infinite set $S$ of columns each of which includes only finitely many points of colors other than $i_1,\dotsc,i_n$.
 That is, $n$ is such that only finitely many columns have infinitely many points of $n-1$ or fewer different colors.
-Nonuniformly delete these columns, so that every column has infinitely many points of each of at least $n$ colors, and fix a particular choice of $i_1, \dotsc, i_n$ as above.
-Then for this set of colors $\{i_1, \dotsc, i_n\}$, $\emptyset'$ can again enumerate $S$ by letting $x\in S$ if we find a $y$ such that there is no $z>y$ having $c(x,z) \notin \{i_1,\dotsc,i_n\}$.
-There is an infinite $\Delta^0_2$ subset of $S$, and the set of points of color $i_j$ in the columns of this subset, for any $1\leq j\leq n$, is a $\Delta^0_2$ solution of $c$. \qedhere
+Nonuniformly delete this finite set of columns, so that every column remaining has infinitely many points of each of at least $n$ colors, and fix a particular choice of $i_1, \dotsc, i_n$ as above.
+Then for this set of colors $\{i_1, \dotsc, i_n\}$, $\emptyset'$ can enumerate $S$ by letting $x\in S$ if we find a $y$ such that there is no $z>y$ having $c(x,z) \notin \{i_1,\dotsc,i_n\}$.
+There is an infinite $\Delta^0_2$ subset of $S$, and the set of points of color $i_j$ in the columns of this subset, for any $1\leq j\leq n$, is a $\Delta^0_2$ solution of $c$. \qedhere \end{proof}